LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 On Winning and Dying
 --------------------

-You win the game if you escape the dungeon alive or if you eliminate all opposition, if there is no way out.
+You win the game if you escape the dungeon alive or, if there is no easy way out, if you eliminate all opposition.
 In the former case, your score is based on the gold and precious gems you've plundered, plus a bonus based on the number of heroes you lost.
-In the latter case, your score is based on the number of turns you spent overcoming your foes and, as a bonus, the number of enemies you've beaten.
+In the latter case, your score is based on the number of turns you spent overcoming your foes and, as a bonus, the number of enemies you've subdued.

-If all your heroes fall, you don't get any bonus.
-You are free to start again from a different entrance to the dungeon, but all your previous wealth is gone and fresh, undaunted enemies bar your way.
+If all your heroes fall, you are awarded a score for your valiant deeds, but no winning bonus.
+When, invariably, a new overconfident party of adventurers storms the dungeon, they start from a different entrance, with no experience and no equipment, and fresh, undaunted enemies bar their way.